coleifer/unqlite-python/README.md

 ### Document store features

 In my opinion the most interesting feature of UnQLite is its JSON document store.
-The [Jx9 scripting language](http://unqlite.org/jx9.html) is used to interact with the document store, and it is a wacky mix of C, JavaScript and maybe even PHP.
+The [Jx9 scripting language](http://unqlite.org/jx9.html) is used to interact with the document store, and it is a wacky mix of PHP and maybe JavaScript (?).

 Interacting with the document store basically consists of creating a Jx9 script (you might think of it as an imperative SQL query), compiling it, and then executing it.